 Verizon Prepaid’s plan includes unlimited talk & text to Mexico and Canada plus international texting to over 200 countries.
 Subscribers also get talk, text, and data roaming in Mexico and Canada.
 Total by Verizon offers subscribers the ability to have unlimited talk and text to five countries of their choosing.
 Full-service roaming in Mexico and Canada is not included for single lines, but customers with multiple lines do get that feature.

 So which unlimited starter plan is the better option?

 For single lines, unless you need Canada and Mexico roaming and unlimited hotspot at 600Kbps, Total by Verizon is the better option as it is a bit cheaper and network performance will be the same between plans.
-For multi-line customers, Total by Verizon is the clear-cut winner.
-Multi-line customers get significant savings with Total by Verizon that aren’t found with Verizon Prepaid.
+For multi-line customers, Total by Verizon is the clear-cut winner if you are a new customer.
+New multi-line customers get significant savings with Total by Verizon that aren’t found with Verizon Prepaid.